tfabris/BlueGigaEmpeg/README.md

 	  the same issue?
   - Attach your debug log to the bug report.

-- When you are done with the debug session, remove the USB cable from the Arduino debug port.
-This is normally left disconnected during normal operation of the BlueGigaEmpeg module.
+- When you are done with the debug session, disconnect the USB cable from the computer.
+It should be left disconnected during normal operation of the BlueGigaEmpeg module.

 ####  Variables in the Arduino sketch: